auth0/auth0-spa-js/MIGRATION_GUIDE.md

 #### defaultScope

 With v1 of our SDK, users can set both `scope` and `defaultScope` when constructing `Auth0Client`.
-As this has proven to be confusing, with v2 we have decided to drop `defaultScope` all-together.
+As this has proven to be confusing, with v2 we have decided to drop `defaultScope` altogether.
 Any code that used to rely on `defaultScope`: will need to move those scopes into `scope` instead:

 ```ts
 const client = new Auth0Client({